Stocks Edge Lower, Fed In Focus, Meta, AMD, Peloton - Five Things To Know - NewsBreak

 Meta Platforms ( META ) - Get Free Report shares edged lower in pre-market trading ahead of the social media and metaverse group's highly-anticipated fourth quarter earnings after the closing bell.

-Meta, which owns the Facebook, Instagram and WhatsApp 'family of apps', is expected to post a bottom line of $2.22 per share, down 39.5% from last year, on revenues of $31.53 billion.
+Meta, which owns the Facebook, Instagram and WhatsApp 'family of apps', is expected to post a bottom line of $2.22 per share, down xxx from last year, on revenues of $31.53 billion.

 Investors are likely to be more focused on the group's near-term outlook for ad sales, however, which comprise around 98% of group revenues and have been slowing markedly since the middle of last year amid broader economic uncertainty and a pullback in marketing spend.